thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/index.md

 For installation instructions and detailed insights into its architecture and MQTT features, refer to the official TBMQ documentation.

-## Try TBMQ Live
+## Try Live Demo

-The fastest way to get started is to use our public demo instance — no installation required.
+The fastest way to get started is to use our **free public MQTT broker** — no installation required.

 <div class="doc-features row mt-4 align-items-stretch">
     <div class="col-12 col-sm-7 col-lg-7 mb-4 d-flex">